Live at The Everyman

 Just think… girls in mini-skirts with long boots, boys in bell-bottoms with long hair, super-models and photographers, Mods and Rockers, Mary Quant and Twiggy, Carnaby Street and the Kings Road… the Sixties hit London like a tsunami and soon the beat was reverberating all around the world.
 Even the US couldn’t keep up.

 And the music?
 Cilla Black, Dusty Springfield and Mary Hopkin were vying with Cliff Richard, Tom Jones and Engelbert Humperdinck for that coveted spot on Top of the Pops but they all took a back seat when the latest Beatles record hit the air waves.

-The Swinging Sixties will take you back to the glory days of pop when life was fun and only bank robbers wore facemasks.
+The Swinging Sixties took you back to the glory days of pop when life was fun and only bank robbers wore facemasks.

-Do join Alf McCarthy (MC), Linda Kenny, Damian Smith, Alan Carney (MD) and our Songbook band for what promises to be a memorable homecoming.
+The audiences had joined Alf McCarthy (MC), Linda Kenny, Damian Smith, Alan Carney (MD) and our Songbook band for a memorable homecoming.
 After all, “It’s Been a Hard Day’s Night”!

 Written and directed by Cathal MacCabe

 Stage manager Yvonne Cronin